 FAQ

-Yes, there are a number of options to transfer money if someone doesn’t have a bank account.
-These include using a money transfer service, prepaid debit card, mobile wallet, or money order.
+There are a number of options for a person to receive money if they don’t have a bank account.
+These include a money transfer service, prepaid debit card, mobile wallet, or money order.

-What is the best way to transfer money to someone without a bank account?
+What is the safest way to send money to someone without a bank account?

 Photo credit: iStock/santypan